J.T. McDaniel Official Site

 Romiwero: We have no idea.
 We’ve encountered seventeen other species who are capable of interplanetary travel.
 Most don’t bother, though.
 They’re no closer to being able to travel light year distances and return to when they came from than we are.
 There are three non-

 Soames: What’s the last one?

 Romiwero: We established a colony on New Barzak thousands of years ago.
-The planet has a mass of 1.84 compared to Barzak—our name for Earth—and over thousands of years they evolved to live comfortably there.
+The planet has a mass of 1.84 compared to Barzak—our name for Earth—and over thousands of years the colonists evolved to live there.
 Generally, they’re quite short and powerfully built to deal with the stronger gravity.
 The other two you’re familiar with, though apparently the pure Gornim sub-

 Soames: Alright, something everyone has wondered about.
 You obviously come from a very advance civilisation.
 Significantly more advanced than the contemporary one, if you can build starships.
 How is it possible for a culture like that to disappear without leaving any evidence behind?

 Romiwero: The planet has changed a lot since we left.
 The seas are higher, there’s much less ice at the poles than there once was.
 And the entire island of Arzucalda has disappeared.
 The other thing that’s missing is Emthemlu, which was this planet’s second moon.